Triple-Digit Heat Index Expected in DC Area

 Scattered showers are possible Friday afternoon.

-Hurricane Laura continues to look like it will impact your weekend plans.
+Hurricane Laura continues to look like it will affect your weekend plans.

 The remnants of the major hurricane are set to bring widespread rain to the region on Saturday, particularly later in the day.